Casino tycoon Wynn defeats U.S. lawsuit over Chinese agent claims | Law-Order

 Casino tycoon Wynn defeats U.S. lawsuit over Chinese agent claims

 Casino magnate Steve Wynn cannot be ordered to register with the U.S. Department of Justice as a foreign agent of China, a federal judge in Washington, D.C., said on Wednesday.
-The judge said he was not determining whether Wynn had lobbied on China’s behalf.
+The Justice Department in May sued for a court order forcing Wynn, the former CEO of Wynn Casinos, to register under the Foreign Agents Registration Act (FARA).

 Casino magnate Steve Wynn cannot be ordered to register with the U.S. Department of Justice as a foreign agent of China, a federal judge in Washington, D.C., said on Wednesday.
 The Justice Department in May sued for a court order forcing Wynn, the former CEO of Wynn Casinos, to register under the Foreign Agents Registration Act (FARA).
 Officials alleged that Wynn lobbied then-U.S. President Donald Trump on China's behalf in 2017.
 Wynn's attorneys denied that he was ever an agent of the Chinese government.